kjwessa/omnifood-project/README.md

 # Omnifood Project
-A responsive website built with HTML, CSS, and Javascript
+A responsive website built with HTML, CSS, and JQuery